News – New Buddy – Tony Francis from Thornhill

 In the photograph L>R are: Stella Milsom (MacMillan Support), Mae Bell (Prostate Scotland), Founder Buddy Jim Monro, Founder Chairman Roly Proudlock, Founder Buddy Scott McColl, Founder Treasurer Andrew Edgar, Deputy Lord Leitenant Alison Hall & Founder Buddy Keiran McGovern.

-Our meetings will be held on the last Wednesday of each month at the Dumfries Baptist Church Centre from 7pm – 9pm.
+Our meetings will be held on the last Wednesday of each month at the Dumfries Baptist Church Centre from 7pm – 9pm and also, at the Creebridge House Hotel Newton Stewart on the first Tuesday of each month from 7pm – 9pm.
 As the word spreads we hope for more attendees, along with their partners/family.
-We are here to help with moral and emotional supprt to help you through your diagnosis.
+We are here to help with moral and emotional support to help you through your diagnosis.

 News, help & advice and resources we’ve found useful including support from Maggie’s and guidance from Prostate Scotland along with some great video content.